ocpp-balanz/balanz/docs/source/ui.rst

 Groups Screen
 --------------

 Here all groups are shown.
-It is possible to update the description as well as the ``Maximum Allocation`` field driving the Smart Charging logic for allocation groups.
+It is possible to update group description as well as ``Maximum Allocation`` field driving the Smart Charging logic for allocation groups.
 See examle below.

 .. figure:: images/groups.png